All England Championships: Lakshya Sen Stuns World No 3 Anton Antensen to Enter Quarters

-World Championships bronze medallist Lakshya Sen stunned world no 3 Anton Andersen in straight games to progress to the men’s singles quarterfinals of the All England Championships here on Thursday.
+World Championships bronze medallist Lakshya Sen stunned world no 3 Anders Antonsen in straight games to progress to the men’s singles quarterfinals of the All England Championships here on Thursday.

 The 20-year-old from Almora, who had claimed his maiden Super 500 title at India Open in January and then reached the finals of German Open last week, notched up an upset 21-16 21-18 win over third seed Antensen, a two-time medallist at world championships in 2019 Basel and 2021 Huelva.